Welsh Americans: Legendary origins

 The legendary Prince Madoc (left) is said to have sailed to America and established Welsh settlements.
 The legend was later used by John Dee (right) to assert the claims of the Tudors in North America.

 Welsh Voyages and settlements in America are said to have taken place in the twelfth century, led by Madoc the son of Owain Gwynedd, and prince of the Kingdom of Gwynedd.
 References to these voyages are found within Medieval Welsh literature and Welsh folklore, but are generally dismissed by modern authors.
 The Madog legend attained its greatest prominence during the Elizabethan era (the Tudors being of Welsh ancestry) when Welsh and English writers used it bolster British claims in the New World versus those of Spain, France and Portugal.
 The earliest surviving full account of Madoc's voyage, as the first to make the claim that Madoc had come to America, appears in Humphrey Llwyd 1559 Cronica Walliae, an English adaptation of the Brut y Tywysogion.

-No archaeological, linguistic, or other evidence of Madoc or his voyages has been found in the New or Old World but legends connect him with certain sites, such as Devil's Backbone on the Ohio River near Louisville, Kentucky.
+An additional aspect of the legend indicates that his settlers ultimately encountered the Mandan, a Native American tribe, who acquired the ability to speak Welsh.

-In 1810, John Sevier, the first governor of Tennessee, wrote to his friend Major Amos Stoddard about a conversation he had had in 1782 with the old Cherokee chief Oconostota concerning ancient fortifications built along the Alabama River.
+In America, the first governor of Tennessee, John Sevier wrote to his friend Major Amos Stoddard about a conversation he had had in 1782 with the old Cherokee chief Oconostota concerning ancient fortifications built along the Alabama River.
 The chief allegedly told him that the forts had been built by a group of White people called "Welsh", as protection against the ancestors of the Cherokee, who eventually drove them from the region.

-Sevier had also written in 1799 of the alleged discovery of six skeletons in brass armor bearing the Welsh coat-of-arms.
-Thomas S. Hinde claimed that in 1799, six soldiers had been dug up near Jeffersonville, Indiana on the Ohio River with breastplates that contained Welsh coat of arms.
-It is possible these were the same six Sevier referred to, as the number, brass plates and Welsh coat of arms are consistent with both references.
-Speculation abounds connecting Madog with certain sites, such as Devil's Backbone, located on the Ohio River at Fourteen Mile Creek near Louisville, Kentucky.
+Sevier had also written in 1799 of the alleged discovery of six skeletons in brass armor bearing the Welsh coat-of-arms, a claim seemingly corroborated by Thomas S. Hinde who stated that six soldiers had been dug up near Jeffersonville, Indiana on the Ohio River with breastplates that contained Welsh coat of arms, also in 1799.

+While no surviving archaeological or linguistic evidence of the Madoc voyages has survived in the New World, a number of legends connect pre-Columbian Welsh with certain American sites have are still extant.
+Such as the legends around Devil's Backbone, located on the Ohio River at Fourteen Mile Creek near Louisville, Kentucky.